codebug-us/NashWD-3E/README.md

 ## In `script.js`
-### Look at the array, then follow the directions in the script.js file.
+### Look at the arrays at the top of the page, then follow the directions in the script.js file.